mengjiazhu/Self-watering-Pot-System/README.md

 https://www.instructables.com/id/3D-Printing-of-Self-watering-Pot-Systems/

 ### Updates:
-'basket2' files are the updated versions for structures free of non-manifold edges and naked edges.
+'basket2' Rhino and Grasshopper files are the updated versions for structures free of non-manifold edges and naked edges.